 Even before the completion of medical school, future physicians have a number hovering over their heads that may shape their future—the balance owed on their medical student loans.

-For medical students aiming to maximize their earnings as physicians, here are a few things to keep in mind.
+For medical students looking to understand the role compensation may play in a career path, here are a few things to keep in mind.

 It takes years to realize your earning potential.
 As a physician, you will not maximize your earnings until the completion of your graduate medical education.
-The average first-year resident makes around $60,000, and there’s not much wiggle room.
+The average first-year resident physician makes about $60,000, and there’s not much wiggle room.

 Resident salaries are determined by an institution and correlate with training year rather than specialty.
-So, in a given training institution, all residents who are in their third year of training get the same salary, and all in their sixth year are paid the same.
+So, in a given training institution, all residents who are in their third year of training typically get the same salary, and all in their sixth year are paid the same as well.

 Surgical specialties typically pay more.
 The highest-paying medical specialties are generally procedure-based.
-According to an online survey of more than 20,000 physicians across 29 specialties, the highest-paying medical specialties are:
+According to a 2022 online survey of more than 13,000 physicians across 29 specialties by Medscape, the highest-paying medical specialties are:

 Lucrative specialties require more training.
 Trainees who do pursue a career in a higher-paying specialty may have a smaller window for optimal earning.
 Those specialties tend to require the most training between residency and a subspecialty-focused fellowship.